Housing & Construction Awards

 2000

-To kickstart the new millennium, House of the Year went to Denis Ritchie Builder Pty Ltd (Gold Coast) for his Broadbeach Waters home.
+To kickstart the new millennium, the Queensland House of the Year went to Denis Ritchie Builder Pty Ltd (Gold Coast) for his Broadbeach Waters home.

-Watpac Australia won Queensland 2000 Project of the Year, for Stage Five of the Brisbane Cricket Ground Redevelopment (Brisbane).
-This included 15-bay, Southern Grandstand and cantilever structure over Stanley Street.
+Watpac Australia won Queensland 2000 Project of the Year, for Stage Five of the Brisbane Cricket Ground Redevelopment.
+This included a 15-bay, southern grandstand and cantilever structure over Stanley Street.

-The Queensland 2000 Apprentice of the Year was awarded to Jeff Adams (Wide Bay Burnett) and his employers, Brown & Clark Homes Pty Ltd took home the Apprentice of the Year Employer award.
+The Queensland 2000 Apprentice of the Year was awarded to Jeff Adams and his employers, Brown & Clark Homes Pty Ltd took home the Apprentice of the Year Employer Award.

 2001

-Simon Bridger, won the Queensland Apprentice of the Year and also won Master Builders' National Apprentice of the Year as well.
+Simon Bridger, won the Queensland Apprentice of the Year Award, he also took out the Master Builders' National Apprentice of the Year too.

 2002